khanonjs/khanon.js-website/public/docs/3-using-scene-interface.md

 # Creating a Scene

-To create a new scene firstly you have to create a new class, apply the scene [decorator](https://khanonjs.com/api-docs/functions/decorators_scene.Scene.html), and extend [SceneInterface](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html) to gain access to its properties and methods.
+To create a new scene you need to create class, apply the [Scene decorator](https://khanonjs.com/api-docs/functions/decorators_scene.Scene.html) and extend [SceneInterface](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html) to gain access to its properties and methods.

 **my-scene.ts**
 ```